kaaproject/kaa/Administration-guide/System-installation/Single-node-installation/index.md

 ### Third party components installation

-Refer to the following guides for more details
+Refer to the following guides for more details.

+Kaa requires the following third party components to be installed and configured.
+For more information refer to [required third party](../#third-party-components) list.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Ubuntu">Ubuntu 14.04</a></li>